aws-samples/voteapp/src/cw-agent/README.md

 Envoy-CloudWatch Agent
 ======================
-This directory contains code for a simple agent that retrieves metrics from the Envoy traffic proxy and forwards them to CloudWatch.
+This directory contains code for a simple agent that retrieves metrics from the Envoy traffic proxy and posts them to CloudWatch as custom metrics.
+The Envoy- CloudWatch Agent container runs as another sidecar container in your ECS task.
+The Docker [image](https://hub.docker.com/r/subfuzion/vote-cw-agent/) for this agent can be pulled from Docker Hub or you can build it from the source.

 Prerequisites
 -------------